moisespr123/MP3PackerGUI/README.md

 You need mp3packer copied to the location where you have this software.

-Written in Visual Basic .NET using Visual Studio 2017.
+Written in Visual Basic .NET using Visual Studio 2017 and 2019.

 Enjoy!